 2. Proof of current UK address - Utility bill, council tax, etc.

-3. Confirmation of study letter - can be obtained from the Student Services desk in the libraries, or downloaded online from Student Records.
+3. Confirmation of study letter - can be downloaded online from Student Records.

 For other specifications, please refer to the individual website of each bank you are opening an account with.